HealthDataInsight/structured_store/README.md

 #### Using Date Ranges

-To use date ranges, define a property in your JSON schema with the special reference:
+To use date ranges, define a property in your JSON schema with the custom reference:

 ```json
 {